cyddalupan/products/README.md

 ## Disclaimer

-- I only have 2 days of development for this project
-- I didnt know how to use slimframework I used half of my time learning the basics.
+I'm not able to implement token authentication this is my first time using slimframework and I only have 2 days to work on this, half of it spent on studying slimframework's basics.

 ### Prerequisites